rohitgang/457---Groacery-Baggin-1A/README.txt

 TESTING :

 We tested our program against all sorts of input.
 We handle our exceptions with a try-catch method.
 Almost all of the erros all handled by us.
-If the program runs out of memory, we handle that as well.
+We haven't handled the Java Heap Space Memory Error.
 When parsing the files, we split a line using the whitespace character.
 We don't do this :
  "String[] splitLine = line.split(" ");"
 Instead we used a regular expression to split the line like this :